What is the Bible About? Biblical Theology in Revelation

 The second place striving stops when we remember “But God.”
 God regenerates our hearts and brings us back to life.
 He also gives us a new spirit and a new life in Him.

-God made Adam and Eve desire Him, to rely on Him for everything they needed to live life in perfect fellowship with Him.
+God made Adam and Eve desire Him, to rely on Him for everything they needed to live in perfect fellowship.
 When they chose to believe in Satan, they forfeited that life and exchanged it for death, both physical and spiritual.

 Adam and Eve, taking fig leaves, tried to cover their shame; they tried to climb their imaginary mountain back to God; however, like us, they were dead.
 “But God” was their answer.

-Let’s jump to the end of the plan of God in Revelation to see how God accomplished this promise.
-We will begin in Revelation 5, where we see the Lamb of God, who was slain, worthy of all rule, and worship, who restored our fellowship with God, and who is coming back again!
+Let’s jump to the end of God’s plan in Revelation to see how God accomplished this promise.
+We will begin in Revelation 5, where we see the Lamb of God, who was slain, worthy of all rule and worship, who restored our fellowship with God, and who is coming back again!

 The Plan of God: Paradise Won